 Basic RDS receivers will display the PS static eight-character station ID or dynamic PS data.
-The 64 character RT message field is automatically displayed in displays of less than 64 characters by scrolling or chunking the text.
+The 64-character RT message field is automatically displayed in displays of less than 64 characters by scrolling or chunking the text.
 Basic RDS receivers will have only an eight-character display.
-With older RDS radios, the listener must press a button to see the 64 character RT information.
+With older RDS radios, the listener must press a button to see the 64-character RT information.
 Be aware that some receivers will block this display if the car is traveling more than a pre-determined speed.
-Newer receivers will display both the PS/dynamic PS and the full 64 character RT message automatically.
+Newer receivers will display both the PS/dynamic PS and the full 64-character RT message automatically, however in the newest receivers the dynamic PS function is likely disabled.